Luteal phase: everything you need to know about this period of the menstrual cycle

 - What is the luteal phase?

-- How long is the luteal phase?
+- How long does the luteal phase last?

 - What are the symptoms of the luteal phase on the female body?